 How to Not Sound Like a Salesperson

-In order to figure out how to not sound like a salesperson, let’s start by looking at what we can often do that makes us look like a salesperson trying to sell something.
+To figure out how to not sound like a salesperson, let’s start by looking at what we can often do that makes us look like a salesperson trying to sell something.
 One of the main ways this impression gets created is when we center what we say and our emails around our company, the products we sell, and what our products do.

 Make it More About the Prospect

-The great thing about focusing your sales pitch email more on the value that you offer and problems that you can help with is that you will be shifting from an “all about me” type of messaging and making your email more about the prospect.
+The great thing about focusing your sales pitch email more on the value you offer and problems you can help with is that you will be shifting from an “all about me” type of messaging and making your email more about the prospect.